 Multidisciplinary K12 Urologic Research Career Development Program -- KURE [Internal Duke Funding -- For Duke Scholars Only]

-The Duke Multidisciplinary K12 Urologic Career Development Program (KURe) is a K12 institutional career development grant.
-We seek clinical, translational, and basic science researchers from diverse disciplines who are interested in building an independent research career using collaborative, multidisciplinary approaches to benign urological research questions.
-KURe scholars will receive mentored career development training and support to develop the skills necessary to become outstanding independent investigators able to lead multidisciplinary research teams.
-Funding up to $140,000 per year is provided for salary, research and career development related costs, and travel to research meetings.
-Scholars are expected to commit 50-75% of professional effort, publish, and apply for independent grant support by year 3.
+The KURe is a K12 Institutional Career Development Grant that provides Scholars with career development training and support to develop the skills necessary to become outstanding independent investigators able to lead multidisciplinary research teams.
+Scholars receive salary support up to $100,000 per year for 75% of full professional effort (50% - 75% if a surgical specialty).
+Research and Career Development Support up to $40,000 per year will be provided for research supplies, equipment and technical personnel, tuition and fees related to didactic courses or career development, and travel to research meetings.
+Scholars are expected to publish and apply for independent grant funding by year 3.
 Maximum support is for 5 years.

 Areas of Interest

 Research areas supported by this initiative must be related to the mission of the NIDDK.
 Areas of interest may include, but are not limited to, the following:

 - Basic research such as cell and molecular biology, genomics and proteomics, biochemistry, physiology, developmental biology, tissue engineering, immunology, pathology, neurobiology, and microbiology

 - Expertise in clinical sciences such as urology, infectious disease, gastroenterology, gynecology, endocrinology, anesthesiology, neurology, gerontology and radiology